Vivojay/mariana-music-player/docs/MINI_PLAYER_MVP_DESIGN.md

 sanitized playback/readiness data to the Mini-player.
 Renderer state is never treated as authoritative.

-## Favourite control reuse
+## Future favourite control reuse

-The Mini-player sends the current projected media identity through the existing typed favourite boundary.
+If added, the Mini-player should send the current projected media identity through the existing typed favourite boundary.
 The backend revalidates that the active media still matches before mutation and republishes the complete authoritative projection.